elastic/kibana/x-pack/plugins/alerting/README.md

 - `spaceId` - the id of the space the alert exists in
 - `tags` - the tags set in the alert

 The templating engine is [mustache].
-General definition fot the [mustache variable] is a double-brace {{}}.
-All variables are HTML-escaped by default and if there is a requirenment to render unescaped HTML, should be applied the triple mustache: `{{{name}}}`.
+General definition for the [mustache variable] is a double-brace {{}}.
+All variables are HTML-escaped by default and if there is a requirement to render unescaped HTML, it should be applied the triple mustache: `{{{name}}}`.
 Also, can be used `&` to unescape a variable.

 ## Examples